-Audun Dahl is an Assistant Professor of Psychology at the University of California, Santa Cruz.
+Audun Dahl is an Associate Professor of Psychology at the University of California, Santa Cruz.
 He received his Ph.D. in developmental psychology from UC Berkeley.
 His research investigates how young children acquire social skills, concerns, and understanding through everyday social interactions.

 Talia Waltzer, Graduate Student